Aaron Vega: Personal life

-The son of local Ecuadorian activist and cofounder of Nueva Esperanza, Carlos Vega, Aaron Vega was born in Holyoke on August 15, 1970 and grew up in South Holyoke, attending Morgan Elementary School, before moving with his mother to New Hampshire.
-He would graduate from Mascenic Regional High School in 1988, and soon after attended Holyoke Community College and subsequently Keene State College where he received dual bachelor's degrees in psychology and film studies.
-Over the next several years he would do work on a number of PBS documentaries as an editor, including several directed by Ken Burns, working out of New York City before returning to Holyoke in 2002.
+The son of local Ecuadorian activist and cofounder of Nueva Esperanza, Carlos Vega, Aaron Vega was born in Holyoke on August 15, 1970, and grew up in South Holyoke, attending Morgan Elementary School, before moving with his mother to New Hampshire.
+He graduated from Mascenic Regional High School in 1988, and soon after attended Holyoke Community College and subsequently Keene State College where he received dual bachelor's degrees in psychology and film studies.
+Over the next several years he worked as an editor on a number of PBS documentaries, including several directed by Ken Burns, before returning to Holyoke in 2002.
 In 2008, Vega opened a yoga studio with his wife in the converted Lyman Mills, now known as Open Square, becoming a mobile yoga service in 2017.
-Today Vega resides in Holyoke with his wife Debra, who teaches dance at Mount Holyoke College, his three daughters, and son.
+Vega resides in Holyoke with his wife Debra, who teaches dance at Mount Holyoke College, his three daughters, and son.
 He is a member of the board of the Carlos Vega Fund for Social Justice.